 Watch the YouTube Video from the Hillsborough County Sheriff's Office on Operation Indoor Outlaws Part 1.
 Shows law enforcement officers executing a search warrant at a large grow house operation.
 Discussion by Supervisor at Tampa Electric Company's Revenue Protection Department which does investigations into stolen electric services on how grow house operations and homes with marijuana cultivations can be spotted.

 If you want to invoke Miranda, the new ruling requires you to tell the officers that you want to invoke your rights.
 In order words, to invoke your right to remain silent you must break your silence and speak.
-Otherwise, the police can continue to interrogate you - for hours!
+Otherwise, the police can continue to interrogate you.

 The new decision on Miranda will certainly change the tactics the police use when they interrogate a suspect who has neither explicitly invoked nor explicitly waived the Miranda rights.